anb2473/Stream-Interpreter/README.md

 Stream is a new, flexible, and portable multi-paradigm programming language designed for rapid development and ease of use.
 Stream aims to simplify complex programming tasks with a clean, functional syntax and robust cross-platform capabilities.

+**PLEASE GO TO OUR WIKI FOR MORE INFORMATION ON LANGUAGE SYNTAX AND INSTALLATION FOR YOUR SPECIFIC VERSION**

 ## What is Stream?

 * **Ease of Development:** Stream prioritizes a straightforward development experience.